-Increasingly, schizencephaly is being diagnosed antenatally or post partum with cranial ultrasound.
-Closed lip schizencephaly is difficult to identify, whereas open lip forms can, if large, be readily seen (see article on fetal schizencephaly).
+Increasingly, schizencephaly is being diagnosed antenatally or postpartum with cranial ultrasound.
+Closed lip schizencephaly is hard to identify, whereas open lip forms can, if large, be readily seen (see the article on fetal schizencephaly).

-MRI is the imaging modality of choice, and enables identification of the pial-ependymal cleft visualisation of cortical dyplasia and heterotropic gray matter.
+MRI is the imaging modality of choice and enables identification of the pial-ependymal cleft as well as visualization of cortical dysplasia and heterotopic grey matter.

-- open lip (type II): heterotopic gray matter lined CSF cleft seen extending from ventricular to cortical surface
+- open-lip (type II): heterotopic grey matter-lined CSF cleft seen extending from the ventricular to the cortical surface

 focal cortical dysplasia

-- closed lip schizencephaly can mimic a band of grey matter heterotopia.
-Assessing the ventricular outline will often demonstrate a slight cleft whereas periventricular grey matter will usually bulge into the ventricle.
+- assessing the ventricular outline will often demonstrate a slight cleft whereas periventricular grey matter will usually bulge into the ventricle

 - a zone of encephalomalacia that extends from the cortical surface to the ventricular surface but is lined by gliotic white matter, not grey matter

-- it is worth noting that some authors would refer to schizencephaly as 'true porencephaly' 6
+- some authors would refer to schizencephaly as 'true porencephaly' 6

 - 1. Brant WE, Helms CA. Fundamentals of diagnostic radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781761352.
 Read it at Google Books - Find it at Amazon